Kannauji language: Grammar

 can also be said huan jaiyo:

 Word formation processes

 Word formation processes of Kannauji are more or less like of Hindi, but some processes of word formation of Kannauji are not found in Hindi.
 Here are the word formation processes of Kannaiji:

 Borrowing words

-In borrowing something from other language is taken directly into a language.
-It is a very common and very productive process of word formation.

 On the lexical and semantic basis we can divide borrowing in two types:

 Lexical borrowing (loan words)

 In lexical borrowing a word is directly taken into a language from other language.
 Lexical borrowing is very common in Kannauji.

 Sometimes a word is not borrowed as it is.
 Some phonetic changes are made to it to match the properties of target language.
 The word is localised for ease of native speakers.
 For example: